Blog > Key Tips To A Great Homepage

 Key Considerations For A Great Homepage

 As the gateway to the rest of your website, your homepage needs to be clear, concise and an accurate representation of what you do.
-This is your opportunity to grab the attention of your visitor, so take note of the top 3 points to remember:
+This is your opportunity to grab the attention of your visitor, so take note of these points to remember:

 Is the focus of your business obvious?
 What are you doing or selling?
 Make this information as clear as possible, as soon as possible.

 In this case, images really do say a thousand words, so make use of high quality, big images, including product images, that show off what you do.
 Paragraphs of text can be time consuming and off putting.
 If vistors don't have time to read blocks of text you'll lose them as customers - don't let them miss out on the key information.